How to Find Scholarships for College

 Your current employer may even offer a scholarship for your education.
 Although you may qualify financially for federal and state grants, you can also apply for scholarships as long as the total amount of your scholarships and grants does not exceed the cost of your education.
 To find scholarships for college that you may be eligible for, follow these helpful best practices.

 Don’t be fooled if you see an ad offering an “exclusive” list of scholarships in exchange for a fee.
 All scholarship information is readily available for free, so there’s no reason to pay for it.

-You’ll discover that enrollment specialists and admissions advisors have in-depth information on a variety of scholarships for online students (whether graduate students or undergraduates) and international students.
+You’ll discover that enrollment specialists and admissions advisors have in-depth information on a variety of scholarships for online students (whether graduate students or undergraduates) as well as international students.

 Many universities and colleges offer scholarships for college tuition specifically for international students.
 Eligibility requirements may vary among different programs; for example, some U.S.-based schools require a certain TOEFL (Test of English as a Foreign Language) score or grade point average, while others provide scholarships for students from specific countries.
 Just like domestic students, it’s important for international students to begin their research early, complete applications carefully, and submit them on time.

-Walden University is accredited by the Higher Learning Commission, www.hlcommission.org.
+Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.